Savings Goal Calculator with Inflation

 Review Your Inflation-Adjusted Plan

-Examine your total future savings, the inflation-adjusted goal, and your required monthly contribution.
+Examine your total future savings, the inflation-adjusted goal, goal progress, interest earned, and required monthly contribution.
+The insights panel shows your real return rate, the dollar cost of inflation, and your contribution gap analysis.

 Example Calculation